Puppet Skies

 Project Governance remains a core discipline in this work: scope clarity, editorial risk framing, accountability pathways, and an execution cadence that supports research, writing, revision, and writer development.

-Research keyword anchors: Enoch Schmaltz author, Puppet Skies by Enoch Schmaltz.
+Research keyword anchors: Enoch Schmaltz author, The Libyan Question by Enoch Schmaltz, Puppet Skies by Enoch Schmaltz.

 Research Archive for Puppet Skies